ploomber/ploomber/doc/user-guide/jupyter.rst

     upstream = {'get': 'nb': 'output/clean.ipynb', 'data': 'output/clean.csv'}

+Now you can continue developing your cleaning logic without hardcoding any paths.
+Furthermore, when executing your pipeline, Ploomber will execute ``scripts/get.py`` and then ``scripts/clean.py``

 **Note:** Ploomber needs to parse your ``pipeline.yaml`` file to inject cells in your scripts/notebooks; if an error happens during the parsing process, you won't see any injected cells.
-Check out the Troubleshooting section below for details.
+Check out the :ref:`Troubleshooting <troubleshooting-pipeline-loading>` section below for details.

 Activating the Jupyter extension